Can LLMs Refuse Questions They Do Not Know? Measuring Knowledge-Aware Refusal in Factual Tasks: Related Work

 \textbf{Factuality evaluation of LLMs.} Factuality evaluation measures an LLM's ability to generate correct answers.
 Previous methods compare LLM responses against external sources to assess factual correctness~\citep{wei2024measuringshortformfactualitylarge, min-etal-2023-factscore, kwiatkowski-etal-2019-natural}.
 Many factuality evaluations focus on measuring hallucination, where models generate answers that contradict available information~\citep{bangHalluLensLLMHallucination2025}.
 Recent work in factuality evaluation recognizes that ground truth may not always be available to the model~\citep{jing2025factuality}.
 Some works improve factuality by training models to refuse questions beyond their knowledge boundaries~\citep{cao2024learn, xu2024reliability, ouyang-etal-2022-training}.
 Our metric evaluates calibration through refusal behavior rather than targeting hallucination rate directly.

 \textbf{Calibration evaluation on black-box models.} Calibration measures the alignment between a model's output probability and its actual probability of being correct~\citep{guo2017calibration}.
 Calibration serves as a valuable factuality metric because it quantifies a model's self-awareness of its own knowledge~\citep{kadavath2022mostly, yin-etal-2023-selfaware, agrawal2023hallucinating}.
 Estimating calibration for black-box LLMs requires inferring uncertainty from text outputs.
 Previous works propose semantic similarity measures~\citep{kuhn-etal-2023-semantic, farquhar-etal-2024-semantic} or auxiliary models~\citep{ulmer-etal-2024-calibrating} to estimate uncertainty, producing error-based or rank-based calibration metrics~\citep{huang-etal-2024-rank}.
 These methods require training a separate calibrator for each model, making them computationally expensive and model-dependent.
 Our metric measures the correlation between uncertainty and difficulty, representing a form of rank-based calibration.
-Because we do not estimate uncertainty directly, our approach is lightweight.